tpatterson1996/lcc-metadata-manual/record/main/record-main-copy.md

 * **Identifier: **Enter a unique identifier for your project or product.

-  * **RECOMMENDED: **Use the identifier that your LCC is already using, or create something unique that is easily identifiable.
+  * **BEST MANAGEMENT PRACTICE: **Use the identifier that your LCC is already using, or create something unique that is easily identifiable.

   > **NOTE: **If you know your items ScienceBase ID, you may add it here.
 If your item does not have a ScienceBase ID, ScienceBase will create one automatically upon publishing.
 If you edit an item that is already on ScienceBase without using its existing ID, a duplicate item will be created.
-Consult the Publish section of this manual to learn more.
+Consult the [Publish](/publish.md) section of this manual to learn more.

   * The following identifiers are optional but you may add them:
     * _Digital Object Identifier \(DOI\)_